eAdded/FireJS/README.md

 }
 ```
 ## Plugins
-A plugin can be used to provide dynamic routes and content.
+A plugin can be used to *paths* and *content* for dynamic pages or normal pages.

 Suppose that you have a page *[author]/[article].js*.
 A plugin can be used to provide path */aniket/react*, and a markdown as content.